tychon/phrases/README.md

 Try `cabal install ...` to get them.
 Use `make` to compile.

 Note: The 4.6.0.0 version of the base package is required.
 Debian wheezy comes with base-4.5.0.0 which has two little differences that matter here.
 See commit `28180e4...` on branch `base-4.5.0.0` for how to get it working on debian wheezy or any Haskell / GHC distribution using this version of the base package.

-# Basic Usage
+# Usage

 This helptext is shown by the program with `phrases help`.
 It is extracted by awk in the makefile and embedded into the Haskell code: